Ancient perceptions and modern affections in the works of Elisabeth Haug (solo ex Galleria Collezionista, Rome)

 Paola Trevisan, Director of Trevisan International Art, Italy, 2010

-Lisa Bently, Art Approach, NY
+Artreview by Lisa Bently, Art Approach, NY

 Your work has an undertone of personal biography, addressing the issue of self through symbolism to express your own ideology, what results are gripping images rife with human emotion; complex forms and compositions are configured in forms of pure expressionism; at times rhythmic and other times fearlessly exposing the rawest elements of the human emotion.